CTCMS-UQ/CTCMS-UQ.github.io/_linux_tutorials/1_intro_linux.md

 - Easier SSH and SFTP logins for Mac and Linux: to save having to memorise and type out the username+address combination for every cluster you use, it's useful to save the various addresses in the `.bashrc` on your personal computer.
-The best way to do this is by adding a line exporting the username+address as an environment variable, such as `export tinaroo="username@tinaroo.rcc.uq.edu.au"` (note the quotation marks).
-This would then allow you to log in to Tinaroo by doing `ssh $tinaroo` and to get files by doing `sftp $tinaroo`.
+The best way to do this is by adding a line exporting the username+address as an environment variable, such as `export bunya="username@bunya.rcc.uq.edu.au"` (note the quotation marks).
+This would then allow you to log in to Bunya by doing `ssh $bunya` and to get files by doing `sftp $bunya`.
 It's a good idea to do this for all clusters you have access to, with each cluster getting its own variable on its own line in the `.bashrc` file.

 # Finding executables in non-standard directories